 Learning about the stock market is filled with definitions and information that is often not needed to understand a concept.
 Throughout reading many investment books I have found that authors tend to focus on telling a story rather than teach you the exact facts and tools needed.
-There is one author that says that a couple of monkeys playing darts can predict the stock market better than average people.
+I have often read that a couple of monkeys playing darts can predict the stock market better than average people.
 Guess what?
 I am here to tell you the right mentality and the right approach to understand, visualize, rationalize stocks, and beat monkeys.

-How to read this.
+Keep in Mind.